Freedom Lane: Extended Pilot

-A twelve year black boy got up from the bottom bunk of the room he shared with eleven other unwanted children in the Dwight Street Orphanage.
-The sun shone through the barred windows and he could almost see The Hill area of New Haven through the cracked and stained window.
-There was no telling what the day would bring him.
-He longed for the day when he could escape this place and try to make it on his own.
-He had snuck out from time to time, but he had always ended up back here.
+The sunlight stone through the barred window of the Dwight Street Orphanage, and a twelve year black boy got up from the bottom bunk of the room he shared with eleven other unwanted children.
+He could almost see The Hill area of New Haven through the cracked and stained window.
+There was no telling what the day would bring.
+He longed for the day when he could escape this place for good and try to make it on his own.
+He had snuck out from time to time, but he had always ended up back the orphanage.

 The other kids had gone already, leaving him alone in the room.
 They didn’t like him for obvious reasons.
 He was smarter than they were, first of all.
-Secondly, he had a deformed hand that made him different, and the other kids hated anyone that was different.
+Secondly, he had a deformed hand that made him different, and the other kids hated anyone who was different.
 The only friends he really had were two guys he would meet outside the orphanage on nights he would sneak out.
-They dealt drugs and weren’t exactly the kind of friends a twelve year old should have, but they were the only ones would talk to him.
+They dealt drugs and weren’t exactly the kind of friends a twelve-year-old boy should have, but they were the only ones who would talk to him.

 Loud footsteps came up the stairs, and he knew who was coming.
-“Good morning, Miss Jolie,” the boy said.
+“Good mornin’, Miss Jolie,” the boy said.

 “Pack your things, Mr. Sherman,” Miss Jolie said.
 “I think we finally found a home for you.”